sassoftware/sas-container-recipes/README.md

 to create a SAS Viya programming-only or a SAS Viya full deployment in Kubernetes.
 These deployments can have SMP or MPP (Massive Parallel Processing) CAS servers, which provide in-memory analytics, and can be used by one or more users.
-Leverage Kubernetes to create the deployments which can use SMP or MPP CAS, which provide in-memory analytics.

 A programming-only deployment supports data scientists and programmers who use SAS Studio or direct programming interfaces such as Python or REST APIs.